EYBlockchain/starlight/WRITEUP.md

 #### Preliminary traversals

-We first look at every node in the custom `zsol` AST and perform a series of traversals to collect all the information we need for our zApp.
+We first look at every node in the custom `zol` AST and perform a series of traversals to collect all the information we need for our zApp.
 Which variables are secret?
 How many functions are there?
 What should our commitments look like?
 Which variables should be nullified?
 Has the user written something really stupid?

 This step answers those questions, and more, with the magic of *traversals*.
 Each traversal takes us through the entire AST and stores information based on certain rules.
-In later 'transform' traversals, we gradually build up new ASTs which represent output zApp code by traversing the `zsol` AST.
+In later 'transform' traversals, we gradually build up new ASTs which represent output zApp code by traversing the `zol` AST.

 For now, lets look at the preliminary traversals, which check for errors, find secrets, and populate indicators.

 A traversal is a [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) of the AST from the current `path` of the AST.
 Each traversal follows a [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
 For each AST traversal, a particular visitor function is passed in.
 When a node of a particular nodeType is 'visited' by the traverser, the visitor function will perform a task specifically for that nodeType (e.g. "do this thing when we find a `VariableDeclaration` node").
 The visitor functions primarily build objects.
 Preliminary visitors build `scope` and `indicator` objects, whilst an AST transformation visitor will build an `AST` object representing a module of code for a particular programming language.

-Each traversal starts at the root node of the `zsol` AST; always a node of nodeType `SourceUnit`.
+Each traversal starts at the root node of the `zol` AST; always a node of nodeType `SourceUnit`.
 A `path` and `scope` are initialised for this `SourceUnit` node, and then the traversal begins; we call: `path.traverse(visitor)`.

 Preliminary traversals will generate:
 - a nesting of `NodePath` class instances to wrap every node in the AST (paths within paths within paths...);